rajaraodv/passport-cloudfoundry-openidconnect/README.md

 ```
 Validate client_id is actually your app's id.
 Expiration (exp) is at a later date. ~~Issuer(iss) is UAA (not supported yet).~~

-3. After the validation, we make a call to an endpoint to get user's profile `like: <uaa-server>/userinfo` end point.
+4.After the validation, we make a call to an endpoint to get user's profile `like: <uaa-server>/userinfo` end point.

 #####Notes: